LukeSev/FE4_Inheritance_Calculator/README.md

 # Installation #
 Option 1: Run from exe
-- Download 'dist' directory
+- Download FE4_Inheritance_Calculator.zip
-- Navigate to the downloaded directory and run FE4_Inheritance_Calculator.exe
+- Unzip and navigate to new directory
+- Run FE4_Inheritance_Calculator.exe

 Option 2: Run as Python Program
 - Download everything but 'dist' directory to the same directory